developscript/jQuery_dsDataTable/README.md

 # _dsDataTable plug-in for jQuery

-_dsDataTable is a plugin for jQuery based on bootstrap css and working with AJAX requests.
+_dsDataTable is a plug-in for jQuery based on bootstrap css and working with AJAX requests.
 In order to, with some configurations create a PivotTable with AJAX requests.

-Having support:
+## Having support

 * Search, configuration:
   * Enable or disable